SeanJA/drupal-smush.it/README.md

 ==

 * Will run on node create / update when new images are found
-* Can run on cron
+* Can run on cron (default: off)
   * You can set the number of images to be processed
-  * This can also be disabled
+* Can run on insert/update of a node (default: on)
+  * If your insert/updates are timing out (or you plan on adding a pile of images to nodes) you will want to disable this
+    * _Note_: if you disable this, you should enable the cron job

 * Can run in testing mode for local development
   * When on, you point it at a web accessible file
   * This file will replace your files (the files will still be around in the `.old` form)